Remuneration Paid as an Employer or a Payer

 - a death benefit to the heirs of a deceased employee.

-You pay remuneration as a payer if, for example, you pay a beneficiary:
+You pay remuneration as a payer if you pay a beneficiary:

 - a retirement benefit (for example, from a registered pension plan [RPP]);